thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 The full Microsoft guidance is available [in this article](https://support.microsoft.com/en-us/topic/windows-devices-for-businesses-and-organizations-with-it-managed-updates-e2b43f9f-b424-42df-bc6a-8476db65ab2f)

+>**UPDATE, 4th of September 2025**: Per Larsen has created a Remediation to check if the updated certs are already on your device, you can find it [here](https://github.com/pelarsen/Remediation-Scripts/blob/main/SecureBootCheck.ps1)

 ## Wrapping up

 Plenty of scripts online suggest you need to handle this certificate update yourself.
 For most organizations, that’s not the case.
 Microsoft will take care of it — as long as you’ve prepared properly.
 If you’re running hardware from major OEMs like Dell, HP, or Lenovo and keeping them updated, you’re likely already covered.
 Also, this is issue is also present on servers, so make sure to prepare accordingly for your servers as well.